bhamrick/precision_system/README.md

 * 3♠️ Natural and game forcing
 * 3NT To play

+## Unusual vs Unusual

+If the opponents make a bid showing two known suits (such as Michael's or Unusual 2NT), then a cue bid of the lower suit is a stronger bid of the lower unshown suit, and a cue bid of the higher suit is a stronger bid of the higher unshown suit.
+Strength for the cue bids is usually inv+, or 8-10 if by a passed hand.
+As a consequence, bidding one of the other two suits naturally is merely competitive.

+Examples:
+* After 1♦️-(2♦️), if 2♦️ shows both majors then 2♥️ is a strong club bid and 2♠️ is a strong diamond bid.
+* After 1♥️-(2NT) showing both minors, 3♣️ is a strong heart raise, and 3♦️ is a strong spade bid.

 ## Cue bid of an opposing weak 2

 After the opponents open with a weak 2, the direct cue bid is a stopper ask,